iguinaa/bisque/src/features/voice-join-noise/README.md

-# Voice Greeter Feature
+# Voice Join Noise Feature

-The Voice Greeter automatically joins voice channels and plays a greeting sound when users enter.
+The Voice Join Noise feature automatically joins voice channels and plays a sound when users enter.

 ## Dependencies

-The voice greeter requires these packages to be installed:
+The voice join noise feature requires these packages to be installed:

 ```bash
 npm install @discordjs/voice @discordjs/opus